iits-consulting/waf-cert-uploader/README.md

 ```

 ## Deploy a Certificate
-After the helm chart is deployed, a TLS secret with the following annotation and label is needed:
+After the **Helm Chart** is deployed, a TLS secret with the following annotation and label must be deployed to the cluster:
-1. waf-cert-uploader.iits.tech/waf-domain-id: "any-domain-id"
+1. `waf-cert-uploader.iits.tech/waf-domain-id: "any-domain-id"`
-2. waf-cert-uploader.iits.tech/enabled: "true"
+2. `waf-cert-uploader.iits.tech/enabled: "true"`

 Example:
 ```yaml